codemwnci/markdown-editpreview-ng.js/README.md

     <markdown bind-from='myMD'></markdown>

 Further customisation of the editor is also possible.
-To change which buttons are hidden, it is possible to pass in a list of buttons names to the `markdown-hidden-buttons` attribute.
+To change which buttons are hidden, it is possible to pass in a list of button names to the `markdown-hidden-buttons` attribute.
 Example three shows the removal of the Code and Quote buttons.

   	<textarea ng-model="mydata" markdownedit markdown-hidden-buttons="cmdCode,cmdQuote"></textarea>
 	<markdown bind-from="mydata"></markdown>